 I have a background in architecture where I spent years honing my sensibilities on spatial relationships with light, flow, and utility under the very specific umbrella of sustainable architecture.
 The thought of a future of designing exit stairwells and bathrooms of glacially-paced public projects sent me headlong into my photographic “career” that I had been pursuing while in school.

 Since becoming a parent of two daughters my creative process has evolved rapidly.
-I’ve been spending more time writing than behind a camera which resulted in me creating an outlet in the form of the Warm Hughes Newsletter.
-After a couple years I’ve migrated it here to bring more of my writing and visual projects under one roof.
-Kind of like my days on tumblr, but more integrated!
+I’ve been spending more time writing than behind a camera which resulted in this Warm Hughes Newsletter.
+After a couple years on another platform I’ve migrated it here to bring more of my writing and visual projects under one roof.

 What is this Quarterly about?